cysouw/diathesis/text/c07_participle.md

 Although there indeed seems to be a tendency here, there are many counterexamples.
 For example, with verbs with *haben + Partizip* like *lügen* 'to lie', *jucken* 'to itch' or *blühen* 'to blossom' it appears to be neigh impossible to use an impersonal passive.
 Possible examples are attested only with additional modal verbs like *können* or *dürfen* [@next].
 In contrast, intransitive verbs with *sein* mostly do not allow for the impersonal passive, though examples can be found rather easily in corpora [@nnext].
 This phenomenon clearly needs more in-depth corpus research.

 ::: ex
-- In den Rieselfeldern kann ungehemmt gestunken und gelärmt werden.^[DWDS: Die Zeit, 16.12.1983, Nr.
+- In den Rieselfeldern kann ungehemmt gestunken und gelärmt werden.^[~~DWDS~~: Die Zeit, 16.12.1983, Nr.
 51]
-- Im Gericht gibt es Fragen, bei denen gelügt werden darf.^[Attested on http://www.rhetorik.ch/Aktuell/11/01_27/index.html, accessed June 4, 2021]
+- Im Gericht gibt es Fragen, bei denen gelügt werden darf.^[Attested online at <http://www.rhetorik.ch/Aktuell/11/01_27/index.html>, accessed 4 June 2021.]
 :::

 ::: ex
-- Lange Zeit weiß niemand - Patrick eingeschlossen - wovor hier eigentlich geflohen wird.^[DWDS: Der Tagesspiegel, 05.01.2002]
+- Lange Zeit weiß niemand - Patrick eingeschlossen - wovor hier eigentlich geflohen wird.^[~~DWDS~~: Der Tagesspiegel, 05.01.2002]
-- Außerdem: Wie brutal ist das Betrachten eines Regenbogens, wenn nebenan krepiert wird?^[DWDS: Arjouni, Jakob: Chez Max, Zürich: Diogenes 2006, S. 61]
+- Außerdem: Wie brutal ist das Betrachten eines Regenbogens, wenn nebenan krepiert wird?^[~~DWDS~~: Arjouni, Jakob: Chez Max, Zürich: Diogenes 2006, S. 61]
-- Auch 2001 soll mit zweistelliger Rate weiter gewachsen werden.^[DWDS: Berliner Zeitung, 30.05.2001]
+- Auch 2001 soll mit zweistelliger Rate weiter gewachsen werden.^[~~DWDS~~: Berliner Zeitung, 30.05.2001]
-- In meiner Umgebung wird nicht gestorben.^[DWDS: Die Zeit, 05.03.2017]
+- In meiner Umgebung wird nicht gestorben.^[~~DWDS~~: Die Zeit, 05.03.2017]
 :::

 In some specific contexts this impersonal construction also seems possible for transitive verbs with accusative arguments like *überarbeiten* 'to rework' [@next a] or even ditransitive verbs like *geben* 'to give [@next b].
 However, note that in all such cases it appears to be impossible to retain any of the non-subject arguments, so these impersonal passives can be analysed as being stacked on top of an action focus diathesis (see [@sec:adverbial-action-focus]) dropping the accusative role and leading to an intransitive verb.